jveitchmichaelis/multigpu_raster/README.md

 # Multi-GPU Raster Inference Demo

-This repository contains a fairly simple proof of concept for multi-GPU inference over a dataloader.
-You can use it as-is to confirm that your environment is set up correctly, and it can be modified for use with different dataloaders and/or models.
+This repository contains a fairly simple proof of concept for multi-GPU inference over a PyTorch dataloader.
+Most of the complexity is in ensuring that your environment is set up correctly, which this codebase can be used to check.
+It can be modified for use with different dataloaders and/or models.

 A basic dataloader is provided to load tiles from a given raster (typically an orthomosaic'd GeoTiff), or you can generate dummy data for testing with a simulated delay.
 This enables you to easily see speedups from using multi-GPU machines, which should typically provide a close-to linear speedup in throughput.